Skip to content

 If you face any issues with this tutorial, do not hesitate to open an issue on the BlueBanquise github.

-This tutorial is based on EL 9 OS (RHEL 9, RockyLinux 9, AlmaLinux 9, etc).
+This tutorial is based on EL 9 OS (RHEL 9, RockyLinux 9, AlmaLinux 9, etc) and on Ubuntu 24.04.
 Most of this page is portable on other distributions.
+An HPC cluster can run on any kind of Linux distribution.
+Just make sure that the hardware you have is compatible (mostly GPU and interconnect if present, check vendor provides drivers).
 In annexes, I will detail how to deploy via PXE the other common distributions.

 Hardware requirements